Danes arrest 3 Iranian activists accused of praising attack

 The men were held on preliminary charges — a step short of formal charges.

-Denmark's intelligence agency has said that a police operation last month that briefly cut off Copenhagen from the rest of Denmark stemmed from an alleged Iranian plot to kill an ASMLA activist.
+Denmark's intelligence agency has said that a police operation on Sept.
+28 that briefly cut off Copenhagen from the rest of Denmark stemmed from an alleged Iranian plot to kill an ASMLA activist.
 The person was not named.

 Iran has strongly denied the allegation, calling it an Israeli conspiracy that sought to harm Tehran's relations with the European Union,

-Note: This story has been corrected to give the date of the police operation as Sept.
-28, not last month.